Weaving Tides Accessibility Report

 Assistance When Stuck: The game notices if you get stuck and provides assistance.
 This can offer hints or tutorials popping up during play.
 It can suggest which difficulty settings to adjust or offer to skip past problematic levels.

-Weaving Tides has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 1 accessibility feature for Reading in Weaving Tides which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Similar Games With More Accessibility Features for Reading